is an author, lecturer and consultant on fundraising, marketing and communications

 Shanon Doolittle, Seattle, USA.

-From the many reviews of Ken’s books that you’ll find here.
+From one of many reviews of The Field by the River, which you’ll find here.

 Two of Ken’s books are featured in this compilation from the USA